 “It’s done.”
 That was Kate.
 “He needs the space and time that I needed.
 I planted the seed.
 That’s all I can do.
 Now we wait.”

 “Mother.”
 Now Suzanne.
-“It’s his decision.
-I know it’ll be hard.
+“It is his decision.
+I know it will be hard.
 He needs to know that if he wants to speak to me, I will.”

 He made his decision.
 He did not call Suzanne, but he made his decision.